Add-on Fellowships for Interdisciplinary Economics and Interdisciplinary Business Administration

-- Supporting letter from supervisor (Ph.D. student), group leader (post-doc) of self-chosen full professor (Junior-Professor) concerning the need for the fellowship (max.
+- Supporting letter from supervisor (Ph.D. student), group leader (post-doc) or self-chosen full professor (Junior-Professor) concerning the need for the fellowship (max.
 1,500 characters including spaces)

 - If applicable, copy of birth certificate justifying additional family funding

-Fellowships will start from beginning of November 2019.
+Fellowships usually start from beginning of November 2020.

 University of Bonn

 In my research I use observational and experimental data to study questions in behavioral economics, media economics and household finance.
 In particular, my research focuses on how the media and modern communication technologies shape people’s beliefs, preferences and behavior.
 I am also interested in people’s motivation to read news and the implications of these motives for the democratic process.

 Research interests: International Trade, Industrial Organization, Relational Contracts